 “Yeah.
 You picked the wrong guy to follow.
 Tony and Jimmy only had joints.”

 “Next time tell me.
 Bobby didn’t say anything.”
-She looked accusingly at Safety.
+She looks accusingly at Safety.

 “Yeah.
-You looked happy when I grabbed you.”
+But you looked happy when I grabbed you.”

 “You feel that way?
 I’ll let you fall next time.”

 “You do need to get over your fear of homos.”

 All the girls laugh.

 “Wanna smoke out now?”
 I pull out a joint as peace-offering.